HanssonMagnus/HanssonMagnus.github.io/_posts/2019-01-15-Endogeneity.md

 ## Conclusion
 Endogeneity is a problem in academic econometrics, it distorts the interpretation of the coefficients and the explanatory power of the model.
-However, the biased estimator still seems to capture the overall correlation direction in the normal case and from a modelling point of view it might be used with caution.
+However, in practice the biased estimator still seems to capture the overall correlation direction in the normal case and from a modelling point of view it might be used with caution.
+But one needs to be careful about the extreme cases.

-Althoug, as one of my fellow PhD student pointed out, the IV estimatior is typically used in order to get the right interpretation of the causial relationship rather than a better prediction.
+Althoug, as one of my fellow PhD student pointed out, the IV estimatior is typically used in order to get the right interpretation of the causial relationship rather than a better prediction, this is very important to point out.

 In conclusion one should be careful about a situation in which the relationship one is trying to investigate is weak and there might be a large correlation between the regressor, $$x$$ and the error term $$u$$.